Ever wondered how to save money while paying off debt? Let me show you the numbers, and some solid strategies for saving while paying off debt.

 - One for You, One for Me Approach: Fund your emergency savings with a few months' worth of money.
 Then, any money you make above your bills (which includes debt repayment), send half into debt payments and the other half into your savings.

-- Toxic Debt First, then Rebalance: Categorize your debt to figure out which is toxic debt (high interest rates that have the potential to sink you, such as credit card/medical/payday loan debt) and which is more neutral debt.
+- Toxic Debt First, then Rebalance: Categorize your personal loan and other forms of debt to figure out which is toxic debt (high interest rates that have the potential to sink you, such as credit card/medical/payday loan debt) and which is more neutral debt.
 Focus on getting rid of toxic debt first and put savings second.
 When you are out of the toxic debt, do a more balanced approach to debt and saving at same time.

 - Gazelle Intense with Minimum Financial Guardrails: Keep enough in savings to cover deductibles on your various insurance policies, then funnel everything else (above bills) to debt.